ooples/pine_script_docs/source/essential/Colors.rst

 Note that:

 - We generate values in the zero to 255 range for the red, green and blue channels, and in the zero to 100 range for transparency.
+Also note that because `random() <https://www.tradingview.com/pine-script-reference/v4/#fun_random>`__ returns float values, the float 0.0-100.0 range provides access to the full 0-255 transparency values of the underlying alpha channel.
 - We use the `random(min, max, seed) <https://www.tradingview.com/pine-script-reference/v4/#fun_random>`__ function to generate pseudo-random values.
 We do not use an argument for the third parameter of the function: ``seed``.
 Using it is handy when you want to ensure the repeatability of the function's results.
 Called with the same seed, it will produce the same sequence of values.